Chasing the Dream

-Nebraska’s Homestead National Monument celebrates the independent farmers who shaped the
+Nebraska’s Homestead National Monument celebrates the independent farmers who shaped the American landscape.

 On December 31, 1862, Daniel Freeman was mingling with land officers at a New Year’s Eve party in Nebraska.
 But he wasn’t just socializing; he had an agenda.
 A Union army scout, Freeman was scheduled to report for duty in St. Louis, Missouri, in a matter of hours—but he envisioned a much different future: The Homestead Act, signed into law by President Abraham Lincoln the previous May, was slated to go into effect the next day, granting 160 acres of free, federally owned land to anyone who had never raised arms against the U.S. government.
 In return, recipients would build a home, grow crops, and learn to sustain themselves on the land; if they succeeded, the land was theirs to keep after five years.

 It was the quintessential American Dream, and Freeman wanted a piece of it.
 So he convinced a clerk to open the General Land Office shortly after midnight and file his claim, making Freeman one of the first homesteaders in U.S. history.